Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-On a high level, the presented interpretation methods can be divided into sensitivity analyses, reference-based attribution methods, and backward decompositions.
+On a high level, the presented attribution methods can be divided into sensitivity analyses, reference-based attribution methods, and backward decompositions (see Fig.\ \ref{fig:methods:xai-approaches}).
 Sensitivity analyses quantify $r$ by determining how sensitively $f(x)$ responds to $x$.
-Reference-based attributions, in contrast, quantify $r$ by contrasting the model’s response to a given input $x$ to its response to a reference input $b$.
+Reference-based attributions, by contrast, determine $r$ by contrasting the model’s response to a given input $x$ to its response to a reference input $b$.
 Backward decompositions, on the other hand, quantify $r$ by sequentially decomposing the model's output $f(x)$ in a backward pass through the model into the contributions of the lower-layer model units to the predictions, until the input space is reached and a contribution for each input feature can be defined.

-\paragraph{Gradient Analysis: } Gradient Analysis \citep{zurada_sensitivity_1994,simonyan_deep_2014} is the most commonly used sensitivity analysis and defines $r_d$ as the derivative of $f(x)$ with respect to the input $x_d$, such that : $r_d = (\frac{\delta f(x)}{\delta x_d})^2$.
+\paragraph{Gradient Analysis~\citep{zurada_sensitivity_1994,simonyan_deep_2014}:} represents the most commonly used type of sensitivity analysis and defines $r_n$ as the partial derivative of $f(x)$ with respect to the input $x_n$, such that: $r_n = |\frac{\partial f(x)}{\partial x_n}|$.
 Relevance is thus assigned to those feature values to which $f(x)$ responds most sensitively.